BofA shareholders vote with management at annual meeting

-CHARLOTTE, North Carolina (Reuters) - Bank Of America Corp (BAC.N) shareholders voted in line with management at the bank’s annual meeting on Wednesday, with 93 percent supporting the executive compensation plan.
+CHARLOTTE, North Carolina, May 7 (Reuters) - Bank Of America Corp shareholders voted in line with management at the bank’s annual meeting on Wednesday, with 93 percent supporting the executive compensation plan.

 Shareholders also approved the election of board members and ratified PricewaterhouseCoopers LLP as the bank’s auditor, but rejected several proposals sponsored by investors.